-At the center of renewed contention is the skull’s absence of a front suture and fontanelle.
+The skull’s absence of a front suture and fontanelle is at the center of renewed contention.
 While children of the age of 3 have a recognizable front suture, known as a metopic suture, Holloway could not detect any evidence of a metopic suture in the Taung skull.

-These new CT scans are not the first to undermine the pre-Homo (ape to man) status of the skull.
-The Taung skull as a transitional human link is drawing an increasing line of critics.
+These new CT scans are not the first to undermine the skull’s pre-Homo (ape-to-man) status.
+As a transitional human link, the Taung skull is drawing an increasing line of criticism.
 Until now, the Taung skull was the first and best example of early hominin (pre-Homo) brain evolution discovered in the first fossil record.
 In the words of ScienceDaily, the Taung skull was once “South Africa’s premier hominin… the first and best example of early hominin brain evolution.”
 And, perhaps, one of the best examples of Smithsonian evolution storytelling yet.

 Pre-Homo Critics

-The transitional link status of the Taung skull was originally promoted in an article published in the journal Nature by anatomist and anthropologist Raymond Dart in 1925.
-However, in the following issue, Arthur Keith, Dart’s former mentor and one of the most prominent anatomists of his time, explained why the evidence failed to support the ape to man transitional status of the skull.
+The transitional link status of the Taung skull was promoted initially in an article published in the journal Nature by anatomist and anthropologist Raymond Dart in 1925.
+However, in the following issue, Arthur Keith, Dart’s former mentor and one of the most prominent anatomists of his time, explained why the evidence failed to support the skull’s transition from ape to man.

 “The skull is that of a young anthropoid ape… there cannot be a moment’s hesitation in placing the fossil form in this living group,” Keith concluded.

-Keith was joined by anatomical colleagues, including Grafton Elliot Smith and Arthur Smith Woodward.
-The skull, according to Elliot Smith was “essentially identical” to the skull of “the infant gorilla and chimpanzee” – not a pre-Homo species.
+Anatomical colleagues, including Grafton Elliot Smith and Arthur Smith Woodward, joined Keith.
+According to Elliot Smith, the skull was “essentially identical” to the skull of “the infant gorilla and chimpanzee”—not a pre-Homo species.

-Solly Zuckerman (1904-1993), a student of Dart in South Africa, concluded in 1928 that the fossilized Taung skull was simply an ape.
-Later in the 1940s and 1950s as a fellow of the Royal Society, using a “metrical and statistical approach,” a method thought to be more scientific than earlier purely descriptive methods, Zuckerman concluded that the Taung fossil had not walked on two legs and was not an intermediate form between humans and apes.
+Solly Zuckerman (1904-1993), a Dart in South Africa student, concluded in 1928 that the fossilized Taung skull was simply an ape.
+Later, in the 1940s and 1950s, as a fellow of the Royal Society, using a “metrical and statistical approach,” a method thought to be more scientific than earlier purely descriptive methods, Zuckerman concluded that the Taung fossil had not walked on two legs and was not an intermediate form between humans and apes.

 Dart, RaymondPre-Homo Advocates